 More Related Articles on PlanetWare.com

-Must-See Landmarks Nearby: At the heart of Paris, the Latin Quarter is the perfect starting point to begin exploring the city's cultural attractions.
-Within walking distance are must-see landmarks such as the fashionable Boulevard Saint-Germain-des-Prés with its legendary cafés and the glorious Notre-Dame Cathedral on the Île de la Cité.
-Other amazing historic Paris churches are nearby: Saint-Chapelle also on the Île de la Cité, the Eglise Saint-Louis en l'Île on the Île Saint-Louis, and the Eglise Saint-Sulpice in the 6th arrondissement.
+Must-See Landmarks Nearby: At the heart of Paris, the Latin Quarter is within walking distance of many must-see landmarks such as the fashionable Boulevard Saint-Germain-des-Prés with its legendary cafés and the glorious Notre-Dame Cathedral on the Île-de-la-Cité.
+Other amazing historic Paris churches are nearby: Saint-Chapelle also on the Île-de-la-Cité, the Eglise Saint-Louis en l'Île on the Île Saint-Louis, and the Eglise Saint-Sulpice in the 6th arrondissement.

 Museums near the Latin Quarter: To admire masterpieces of fine art, tourists need only take a short stroll across the Seine River where the Musée du Louvre displays a world-renowned collection.
-Other top-rated museums in Paris are within walking distance, such as the Musée d'Orsay in the 7th arrondissement, a veritable temple of Impressionist art filled with gorgeous paintings by Monet, Renoir, Degas, Pissarro, and Cézanne, among others.
-Steps away from the Musée d'Orsay in the 7th is the Musée Rodin with its wonderful tree-shaded sculpture garden.
+Other top museums in Paris are the Musée d'Orsay in the 7th arrondissement, a veritable temple of Impressionist art filled with gorgeous paintings by Monet, Renoir, Degas, Pissarro, and Cézanne; and steps away from the Musée d'Orsay in the 7th, the Musée Rodin with its wonderful tree-shaded sculpture garden.